SamHartburn/RulerCompassAnimations/README.md

 * numpy
 * matplotlib

 RulerCompassAnimations.py is a library to use Matplotlib to create ruler-and-compass constructions.
-It includes basic constructions such as perpendicualar bisector, and helper functions such as calculating distances between points.
+It includes basic constructions such as perpendicular bisector, and helper functions such as calculating distances between points.

 SquarePolygons.py is a library to use RulerCompassAnimations to construct a square with the same area as a given polygon.